THE MICHIGAN COED MURDERS

 He was described as a polite, yet timid young man as a child.
 Me made good grades, and played sports.
 He attended St. Clements High School, where he was an honors student, tri-captain of the football team, president of the C-Club, and star pitcher on the baseball team.

 He dated regularly, many of the people who knew him said he was "quiet", "polite", "respectful" and "nice".
 However, his girlfriends claimed that he was angry most of the time.
-He was sexually agressive, which was a possible killing motive of his.
+He was sexually aggressive, which was a possibly his killing motive.

 My friend Anne whose Dad was the Mayor of Ypsilanti at the time told me she once went on a "date" with him and he terrified her.
 She refused his advances and he choked her in his car.
 She managed to wriggle free and ran to a phone to call her parents.